pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-Class attributes and methods can be accessed without having to create an instance of the class - they are not associated with individual objects, but rather to the class itself.
+Class attributes and methods can be accessed without having to create an instance of the class - they are not associated with individual objects, but rather with the class itself.

 Class methods and attributes can be useful in several scenarios - as a